 We love our children and have lots of them in our lives.

 We have picnics, parties, and social events.
 We support one another by providing mentoring and rights-of-passage celebrations for tweens and teens.
+We set a healthier digital culture.
+We are there in our high’s and low’s.

+And of course we do the basics.
 We are a Safe Places church and have policies and procedures for safekeeping our families and their children.

 As an affiliated Churches of Christ Vic/Tas church, we have zero tolerance for abuse, whether that be physical, sexual, emotional or spiritual.